This incendiary title needs explaining.

-What I mean when I say “women shouldn’t work” is that women shouldn’t work in the same capacity as men, or to be more specific, women shouldn’t be breadwinners.
+What I mean by the statement “women shouldn’t work” is that women shouldn’t work in the same capacity as men, or to be more specific, women shouldn’t be breadwinners.
 In extraordinary circumstances such as poverty or war women may be called upon to work in the same capacity as men, but in the normal course of life women should not work as men do.

-Also, I say “women” as opposed to “mothers” should not work quite on purpose: the primary reason women should not work as men do is not because most women have children who need their mother’s care (although this is a major and practical reason why women should not work), but because women working displaces men from their traditional role of provider, protector and cherisher of women.
+Also, I write “women” as opposed to “mothers” should not work quite on purpose: the primary reason women should not work as men do is not because most women have children who need their mother’s care (although this is a good reason for women to not work), but because women working displaces men from their traditional role of provider, protector and cherisher of women.
 This displacement of men from their traditional role diminishes their place in society and tramples on their manhood.
 For individual men this is painful, but for western civilization it is catastrophic.

 When men are displaced from their traditional role as head of the family, the right ordering of marriage and family life is abolished.
 Instead of husbands and fathers being authority figures that demand respect—and are even feared on occasion—they are reduced to one part bumbling idiots ruled over by their wives and children, and one part big “softies” that give in to the whims of the women and children in their lives.